 Courts typically focus on whether the use is “transformative.”
 That is, whether it adds new expression or meaning to the original, or whether it merely copies from the original.
-Commercial uses are less likely to be considered fair, though it’s possible to monetize a video and still have one's usage be a fair use.
+Commercial uses are less likely to be considered fair, though it’s possible to monetize a video and still be fair use.

 2. The nature of the copyright work